1120-IC-DISC Schedule K

 2. Failing to Reconcile with Schedule J and M-2

-Distributions reported on Schedule K must align with:
+Consistency is the cornerstone of IC-DISC compliance.
+Distributions reported on Schedule K must align perfectly with:

-• Schedule J (Line 6–7) for income available for distribution
+• Schedule J (Lines 6–7): Income available for distribution.

-Tip: The IRS expects consistency across all schedules.
-Any mismatch could trigger review or delay in processing.
+• Schedule M-2: Undistributed income and earnings reconciliation.
+Tip: The IRS uses automated matching systems to flag discrepancies between these schedules.
+Any mismatch could trigger a manual review or a delay in processing.

 3. Omitting Shareholder Information or TINs